Hook Grip vs Mixed Grip: The Real Reason You Should Switch (ASAP)

 The Different Deadlift Grips: Hook Grip & Mixed Grip

-Understanding the differences between the hook grip vs mixed grip is essential in ensuring that lifters get the most out of their deadlift workout program.
+To maximize their deadlift workout program, lifters must understand the distinctions between the hook and mixed grip.
 The deadlift, in itself, is a grip-intensive exercise and when a person does not use the proper grip, it can lead to the repetitions slowing down and unnecessary stress on the hips and back.

 Mixed Grip: The mixed grip is the most common grip used in deadlifting.
 When performing the mixed grip, one arm is supinated (underhand with palm facing upwards), and the other is pronated (overhand with the palm facing downwards.)
 Thumbs are also over the fingers as if making a fist.